FabioPlunser/Datenbanksysteme/sheet_10/2a_explanations.md

                                    Filter: (length < 120)
 ```

+The old query does first evaluate all films that have a length of less than 120 minutes, and checks afterwards for every film if it is contained in the cached list.
-In the normal query their is a nested loop.
-First loop must wait for the second loop to finish.
+This results in a nested loop.
+The outer loop must wait for the inner loop to finish. <br>
+Therefore the old query takes O(n²) time to look for which films should be included.

 ```sql
 faster: